williamconvertino/GDM/readme.md

 # gdGPT

-This repository contains code and resources for the gdGTP project at Duke University.
+This repository contains code and resources for the gdGPT project at Duke University.

 ## References